 One day I decided to focus instead on the spark in my eyes and my smile.
 It worked!
 I just had to choose to shift my attention.

 I’m beyond thankful to Ashley for sharing all these wonderful tips.
 Make sure to reach out to her if you feel Love Not Lost can be part of your grieving journey.

 Working with a therapist during your grieving process can be very helpful.
 When you are ready to look ahead, know that our JOYVIAL health coaches are here for you.
-Your health coach will help you see a brighter future; one of you at your healthiest and best self.
+Your executive health coach will help you see a brighter future; one of you living your healthiest, most JOYful life.
 They will guide you every step of the way so you reach that vision.